Grand Portage National Monument: History

-As early as 2,000 years ago, Indian Nations probably used Gichi-onigaming, or "the Great Carrying Place", to travel from summer homes on Lake Superior to winter hunting grounds in the interior of Minnesota and Ontario.
+As early as 2,000 years ago, Native American Nations probably used Gichi-onigaming, or "the Great Carrying Place", to travel from summer homes on Lake Superior to winter hunting grounds in the interior of Minnesota and Ontario.
 In 1729 Cree guide Auchagah drew a map for Pierre Gaultier de Varennes, sieur de La Vérendrye, one of the early French fur traders, showing how to reach the "western sea" of Lake Winnipeg.
 In time, Grand Portage became the gateway into rich northern fur-bearing country, where it connected remote interior outposts to lucrative international markets.

 The Grand Portage trail is an 8.5 mi trail connecting Grand Portage with Fort Charlotte on the Pigeon River.
 Voyageurs from the Rupert's Land would carry their furs by canoe to Fort Charlotte, and portage the bundles of fur to Grand Portage.
 There they met traders from Montreal, and exchanged the furs for trade goods and supplies.
 Each canoe "brigade" then returned to its starting place.
 The fur traders built Fort Charlotte as a trading fort at Grand Portage.
 There they built the Grand Hall in the French colonial style, which housed their meetings, a general store, and other facilities.